-The commercial prawn and shrimp by trap fishing season opens no earlier than 12:00 hours (noon), May 11, 2017.
-This will include all in-shore and offshore areas and the Special Management Areas (SMA).
+The commercial prawn and shrimp by trap fishing season will open no earlier than 12:00 hours (noon), May 10, 2018.
+This will include in-shore and offshore areas and the Special Management Areas (SMA).
 A fishery notice will announce the actual opening date and time.